 Milton DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR MILTON DUI CRIMINAL CHARGES ARE PENDING IN COURT

 Besides your criminal case pending in Milton Municipal Court, you are likely facing an administrative license suspension.
 There is only a limited time to request this separate hearing to preserve your driving privileges.
+The Office of State Administrative Hearings conducts license suspension hearings in DUI cases.
 If you have been charged with a DUI in Milton, chances are your officer served you with a notice of a license suspension action.
-If you were arrested by Milton DUI Task Force Officer Charles Fannon or Georgia State Patrol, you can be sure that your officer served you with a notice of a license suspension action.
-Whether you refused your Milton DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Milton DUI officer to serve you notice of a license suspension action.
+If you were arrested by Milton DUI Task Force Officers or Georgia State Patrol, you can be sure that your officer served you with a notice of a license suspension action.
+Whether you refused your Milton DUI officer’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Milton DUI officer to serve you notice of a license suspension action.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the Milton DUI officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the Milton DUI officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

+Milton DUI Lawyers